Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 The covers that hold these booklets can be made of leather or fabric.
 Most makers name their covers after the dimensions of the inserts the cover is intended to hold.
 Others use a numbering system for sizes, such as 1 through 10.
 If in doubt about what size the cover holds, check the listing for refill information.

 Hardbound books: These planners have a lot in common with spiral-bound and Traveler’s Notebooks.
 While they are great as an all-in-one, on-the-go planning style as they are self-contained, you are not able to customize the planner to your needs.
 Since they are bound like a book in either soft or hardcovers, pages cannot be taken out or added in.
-They come in an array of sizes and covers to match your life, but that it pretty much the end of any personalization.
+They come in an array of sizes and covers to match your personality, but that is pretty much the end of any personalization.

 Disc-bound: Disc systems have the most in common with ring binders.
 This type of planning holds the paper with plastic or metal lipped discs.
 The paper is punched with “mushroom” shapes that are hooked to the discs.
 This is another great system is you want the ultimate in customized planners.
 Some people worry about the paper slipping off the discs, but in reality, they actually hold onto the paper quite well.